Zerobeings/learn/README.md

 #### Market Listing Detail View

-If the wallet address holds the NFT listed, a list of the offers will be displayed.
+If the wallet connected holds the NFT listed, a list of the offers will be displayed.
 If the wallet is the owner of the NFT, the title of the section heading above the offers is "Offers".

 <p align="center" width="100%">
     <img width="100%" src="marketlistingdetails.png">
 </p>

-If the wallet connected is not the owner, the title will be rendered as "i want that!."
+If the wallet connected is not the owner, the title will be rendered as "i want that!" above the list of competing offers.

 <p align="center" width="100%">
     <img width="100%" src="iwantthat.png">